Canadian Police Get Muddy Wrangling A Pig On The Loose

 — South Simcoe Police (@SouthSimcoePS) April 26, 2018

-The South Simcoe Police said that when they approached the pig, she started walking down the middle of the road, said Bay Today.
+The South Simcoe Police said that when they approached the pig, she started walking down the middle of the road, wrote Bay Today.
 While constables were trying to wrestle the pig into a squad car, other officers knocked on doors in an attempt to find the pig’s owner.

-Police Warn You Never Know What Could Be In The Road, Including Pigs

 The police want to warn drivers that you never know what could run into the road, so take heed.